Best Hybrid Mattress in 2019: Reviews and Buyer’s Guide

 What is a Hybrid Mattress?

 By definition, a hybrid mattress combines two or more support systems— at least 2 inches of foam followed by an innerspring coil system— to deliver pressure-relieving, responsive support.
-If you desire the feel of a traditional bouncy mattress but want the benefits of a foam bed, a hybrid is perfect for you.
+If you like the feel of a traditional bouncy mattress but want the benefits of a foam bed, a hybrid is perfect for you.

 Hybrids closely resemble foam beds, rather than innersprings.
 Traditional innerspring mattresses have a tufted cover, leaving small indents across the surface of the bed.
 Foam mattresses, on the other hand, have a flat surface to conform to your body.
 Because hybrids contain foam comfort layers, these beds won’t have a tufted cover.